fredgibbs/fredgibbs.github.io/courses/premodern-medicine/fall-2015/schedule.md

 ## Week 9
 # Finishing Article #1
-- M: DUE: Bring to class printed versions of your final drafts for exchange
+- M: DUE: Bring to class printed versions of your article drafts for exchange
 - W: DUE: Return drafts to authors
-- F: Nancy G. Siraisi, “Taddeo Alderotti and Bartolomeo Da Varignana on the Nature of Medical Learning,” Isis 68, no. 1 (March 1, 1977): 27–39.
+- F: DUE: FINAL drafts (note article can be revised throughout the semester)

 ## Week 10
 # Late Medieval Medical Practice
-- M: Michael McVaugh, “Surgical Education in the Middle Ages,” Dynamis 20 (2000): 283–304.
+- M: Nancy G. Siraisi, “Taddeo Alderotti and Bartolomeo Da Varignana on the Nature of Medical Learning,” Isis 68, no. 1 (March 1, 1977): 27–39.
-- W: Physicians arguments for the necessity of alchemy and astrology in medicine (317-333).
+- W: Michael McVaugh, “Surgical Education in the Middle Ages,” Dynamis 20 (2000): 283–304.
-- F: No Class: POST YOUR ARTICLES TO WIKIPEDIA!
+- F: NO CLASS, but you need to read about posting to Wikipedia and POST YOUR ARTICLES ONLINE!
+Review the [general contribution page](https://en.wikipedia.org/wiki/Wikipedia:Contributing_to_Wikipedia) and the [Wiki Markup Guide](https://en.wikipedia.org/wiki/Help:Wiki_markup).
+Don't worry about getting everything perfect, but get as close as you can.
+WARNING: This will take 2-3 times longer than you think it will because you will keep having little questions like "Why don't my footnotes show up?"
+You're smart and you'll figure it out with the documentation.
+But you need to allow time for it.

 ## Week 11
 # Plague and Disease